vijayrnadar/katas2023/ReadMe.md

   - Airline Database
   - CarRental Database
   - TripGroup Database
 - Only Single service can write to a table.
-Any service wants to update the table, needs to call the respective service
+Any service wants to write to the table, needs to call the respective service
 - Also we have No SQL database, which is a flat table
 ### 5.2.1.
 Hotel Reservation System Data Architecture
 ![Alt text](HotelDataArchiecture.png)